 The course cuLearn website contains all the pertinent course information.
 This site will be the primary source for course announcements and distribution of materials including assignments, supplemental readings, etc. Grades will be posted to cuLearn as soon as they become available.
-In case of class cancellation due to inclement weather, an announcement will be posted on cuLearn as soon as possible.
+In case of (in-person) class cancellation (e.g. due to inclement weather), an announcement will be posted on cuLearn as soon as possible.